 This course is a survey of the strategies and materials which facilitate students' reading, thinking, and study skills required in secondary subject areas.
 The primary emphasis will be on engaging all students regardless of reading ability in reading and writing activities as the means to learning content material.
-Prerequisite: Formal admission to the Teacher Education Program.
+A 25-hour field experience is required.
+Prerequisites: Background check requirements must be completed prior to enrolling in any EDU course requiring field experience hours.
+Membership in the Student Virginia Education Association (SVEA) is required.
+Formal admission to the Teacher Education Program.
 (Fall)